lesiak/snippets-of-knowledge/AWS.md

   >
   > In *compliance mode*, a protected object version can't be overwritten or deleted by any user, including the root user in your AWS account.
 When an object is locked in compliance mode, its retention mode can't be changed, and its retention period can't be shortened.
 Compliance mode helps ensure that an object version can't be overwritten or deleted for the duration of the retention period.
   >
-  > In *governance mode*30 minut, users can't overwrite or delete an object version or alter its lock settings unless they have special permissions.
+  > In *governance mode*, users can't overwrite or delete an object version or alter its lock settings unless they have special permissions.
 With governance mode, you protect objects against being deleted by most users, but you can still grant some users permission to alter the retention settings or delete the objects if necessary.
 You can also use governance mode to test retention-period settings before creating a compliance-mode retention period.
   >
   > #### Legal holds
   > With Object Lock, you can also place a legal hold on an object version.
 Like a retention period, a legal hold prevents an object version from being overwritten or deleted.
 However, a legal hold doesn't have an associated fixed amount of time and remains in effect until removed.
 Legal holds can be freely placed and removed by any user who has the s3:PutObjectLegalHold permission.